Spring (company)

 Using these acquisitions, the company's business expanded beyond support for its application frameworks, Spring and Grails.
-It could now offer a suite of software products across all three stages of the enterprise Java application life cycle: build (develop), run (deploy), and manage.
-SpringSource created two commercial server products specifically aimed at Spring developers.
-TC Server is a commercial version of Tomcat integrated with Hyperic for deployment and management.
-DM Server was an OSGi based server which never was commercially viable.
+It went on to offer a suite of software products across all three stages of the enterprise Java application life cycle: build (develop), run (deploy), and manage.
+SpringSource created two commercial server products specifically aimed at Spring developers: TC Server, a commercial version of Tomcat integrated with Hyperic for deployment and management, and DM Server, an OSGi based server which never was commercially viable.
 After spending millions on development with no result, it was subsequently donated to the Eclipse Foundation as the Virgo project.
 Both servers came with a number of customer support options.

-Educational services expanded to offer training for the Spring framework, Apache Tomcat, tc Server and Groovy/Grails through its educational services unit, the SpringSource University and also a number of partner training providers.
+Acquisition by VMware

-SpringSource was purchased for $420 million by VMware in August 2009, where it was maintained for some time as a separate division within VMware.
+In August 2009, SpringSource was purchased for $420 million by VMware, where it was maintained for some time as a separate division within VMware.
 The commercial products were rebadged as the vFabric Application Suite.
 Acquisitions continued including RabbitMQ (an open-source AMQP message broker), Redis (an open source, noSQL key-value store) and Gemstone (developer of several data-management products).
-These products (except redis) also became part of the vFabric product set.
+These products (except Redis) also became part of the vFabric product set.